THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Spring of 2021

 INSTRUCTOR: Prof. Albrecht Classen, Dept. of German Studies, 301 Learning Services Building, Office 318; tel.
 621-1395; email@example.com; aclassen.faculty.arizona.edu/

-OFFICE HOURS: Mo and We 11a.m.-12 p.m., and any other time after appointment (but always feel free simply to stop by at my office, email me, call me to make sure that I am in).
+OFFICE HOURS: Mo and We 9 a.m.-10 a.m., and any other time after appointment (but always feel free simply to email me, to connect with me via zoom).
 For the online course, all this has to happen through email: firstname.lastname@example.org

 COURSE OUTCOME: Students will have gained a solid understanding of a major strand of the intellectual and spiritual discourse from the Middle Ages to the twentieth century.
 The Protestant Reformation was probably the most important contribution to world culture by German intellectuals, but this course will help students understand the early developments and then the continuation of the Reformation in the subsequent centuries.